gohugoio/hugo/content/about/roadmap.md

 We are not too far away from Hugo 1.0.

-[bep](https://github.com/bep/) currantly leads the Hugo development.
+[bep](https://github.com/bep/) currently leads the Hugo development.
 The roadmap is in his head.

 ## Contributions Welcome